Mexico. The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 This phrase is used to express admiration or amazement at something daring or brave.

-It is also sometimes used to express dismay or disgust, and when it is you’ll be able to tell easily from the context.
+It's also sometimes used to express dismay or disgust.
+And when it is you’ll be able to tell easily from the context.

 ¡A huevo! is a similar expression that means “Absolutely!” or “Let’s do it!”